Missing Baytown police officer found dead near his home

-BAYTOWN, Texas (KTRK) --Missing Baytown Police Officer John Stewart Beasley has been found dead near his home, according to a post from the Baytown Police Department.
+BAYTOWN, Texas (KTRK) --Missing Baytown Police Officer John Stewart Beasley has been found dead near his home, according to the Baytown Police Department.

 Beasley was last seen Thursday, Aug., 2 at 3:30 p.m. when he left his home in the Cove area.
 Tuesday morning, his body was located less than a mile from his home with an apparent self-inflicted gunshot wound.